 The next time you enjoy clean air and water, think of the University of Massachusetts Boston alumna who works to keep it that way.
-Gina McCarthy ’76 cleaned up the Long Island Sound, took on hazardous waste, and now she’s working for President Barack Obama as the assistant administrator for the Office of Air and Radiation at the Environmental Protection Agency (EPA).
+Gina McCarthy ’76 cleaned up the Long Island Sound, took on hazardous waste, and now she’s working for President Barack Obama as the administrator of the Environmental Protection Agency (EPA).

 McCarthy credits UMass Boston for her success.